• Skip to primary navigation

 Instructions

-1. For the filling: Place all filling ingredients in food processor.
+1. Place all filling ingredients in food processor.
 Blend, stopping to scrape the sides every so often, until mixture starts to clump and can be shaped into balls.
-(Takes about 10 minutes.)
+(This takes 6-8 minutes.)

-2. Scoop out ½ tablespoon of mixture and form into a ball** Repeat until no more filling remains.
-(Recipe makes 20 truffles)
+2. Scoop out about 1 rounded teaspoon of the mixture and form into a ball** Repeat until no more filling remains.
+(Recipe makes 25-27 truffles)

 3. Place the balls on a small baking sheet or plate.
 Freeze for at least 10 minutes to harden.

-5. Once the chocolate is fully melted, turn off the heat.
-Grab the balls from the freezer and dip into melted dark chocolate.
-Place on a parchment-lined baking sheet or large plate to set.
+2. Once the chocolate is fully melted, turn off the heat.
+Grab the balls from the freezer and dip into the melted dark chocolate.
+Place the dipped balls on a parchment-lined baking sheet or large plate to set.

 Notes